Student Data Protection Officer

 - Help us specifically with Google.
 It has become a major ecosystem in NYS K-12 education but it is difficult to ensure that it is compliant with the necessary federal and state privacy laws.

-- Develop a network of Student Data Privacy Officers similar to the DATAG CIO Listserv.
+- Develop a network of Student Data Protection Officers similar to the DATAG CIO Listserv.

 Family Educational Rights & Privacy Act (FERPA)